CS2613-WI24-FR01B/exploration-activity-2-Juan1ta-C/README.md

 ## Purpose
-My program runs different calculations on matrices such as addition, subtraction, scalar multiplication, matrix multiplication, inverse, determinant, power.
+My program runs different calculations on matrices such as addition, subtraction, scalar multiplication, matrix multiplication, inverse, determinant, and power.
-It doe sthese calculation based of matrix calculation defined in linear algebra.
+It does these calculations based on matrix calculations defined in linear algebra.

 ## Sample code output